Echoviax/wayfinder/README.md

 Interested in seeing further development in modding?
 Have questions and/or concerns?
 Join the modding [Discord](https://discord.gg/BzgPQgw2nD)!
 ### Support Us...
 Enjoy the work we do on **[Wayfinder](https://github.com/Echoviax/wayfinder)** and **Neverway** mods?
 We have a [Ko-Fi](https://ko-fi.com//Echoviax)!
-There is no obligation to donate.
+There is no obligation to donate, but it would be greatly appreciated.